SoniEx2/MDXML/README.md

 Inner Data are done with markdown quote blocks

     > this is inner data

+The syntax is a `>` with no free spaces preceding it, optionally followed by a single ASCII space or tab character.

 Going a depth in is as simple as adding more >.
 Going one or more depths out requires at least 1 new depth indicator line.